alberto-abarzua/ribot/README.md

 <https://youtu.be/bNo2X5EaJBo>

 ### About arduino (C\C++) and design:
-<p> With the current state of the project the arduino code is functional but the serial comunication Python script is not done yet for the current code.
-The main code of the previous version of the robot arm is located in 'Arduino code/robot_arm_arduino' this file was created almost a year ago, many improvements can be made and some of them are implemented in 'Arduino code/dev'.</p>
+<p> With the current state of the project the arduino code is functional but the serial comunication Python script is not done yet for the current code (checkout the branch serialDev).
+The main code of the previous version of the robot arm is located in 'Arduino code/robot_arm_arduino' this file was created almost a year ago, many improvements can be made and some of them are implemented in the new arduino code on the branch `serialDev`.</p>
 <p>The arm displayed in the last photo was built using the following main components:</p>

 - 2 x Nema 23 Stepper motors